CamJN/grafana/public/app/plugins/panel/table/README.md

-# Table Panel -  Native Plugin
+# Table Panel - Extended

+This plugin is based on the native table plugin for grafana, but extends it with new features.

+## New Features

+- Allow creation of a custom 2D table where the data in each cell comes from an arbitrary query (in development)

+## Original Table Plugin Readme Text

 The Table Panel is **included** with Grafana.